The Emergency Grants program does not provide general project funding. Emergency Grants are for artists who:

 - Incur unexpected or unbudgeted expenses for projects close to completion with committed exhibition or performance dates.

-Given the last-minute focus of this program, we advise you to apply no sooner than 6-8 weeks in advance of your confirmed performance or exhibition dates.
+Given the last-minute focus of this program, we advise you to apply 6-8 weeks in advance of your confirmed performance or exhibition dates.
 Applications are accepted on a rolling basis and are considered monthly by a panel of established artists.
-Please review the Emergency Grants page for more information on project timelines.

 Applicants may submit through an online form here.

-If you have difficulty with internet access, please call or email the Foundation for a hard-copy application.
-Any technical issues with the online application may be directed to
+If you have difficulty with internet access, please call or email the Foundation for a hard copy application.
+Any technical issues with the online application may be directed to email@example.com.

 The Emergency Grants panel will consider funding last minute expenses that are necessary for a project's completion and public presentation.
 Applicants are encouraged to demonstrate why each cost is urgent and necessary for a project's completion in the application.

-The Emergency Grant program is not intended to support life emergencies (food, rent, medical bills,childcare, and other basic necessities), youth or educational programming, the production of CDs, albums, or music videos, participation in residency programs, professional training, workshops, conferences, or competitions, projects with no scheduled exhibition or performance dates, or reimbursement for expenses already incurred.
+The Emergency Grants program is not intended to support life emergencies (food, rent, medical bills, childcare, and other basic necessities); youth or educational programming; the production of CDs, albums, or music videos; participation in residency programs, professional training, workshops, conferences, or competitions; projects with no scheduled exhibition or performance dates; projects taking place in commercial galleries or at art fairs; or reimbursement for expenses already incurred.

 Yes.
 Exhibition or performance opportunities occurring outside of the U.S. are eligible for funding, but applicants must be living in the United States or U.S. territories and have a U.S. Tax ID Number (SSN, EIN, ITIN).

-Additionally, we have a small fund reserved for travel expenses for projects occurring in Central and Eastern Europe, including: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Georgia, Hungary, Kazakhstan, Kosovo, Kyrgyzstan, Latvia, Lithuania, Macedonia, Moldova, Mongolia, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Tajikistan, Turkmenistan, Ukraine, Uzbekistan.
+Additionally, we have a small fund reserved for travel expenses for projects the include exchange between the U.S. and the following countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Georgia, Hungary, Kazakhstan, Kosovo, Kyrgyzstan, Latvia, Lithuania, Moldova, Mongolia, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.

 No. Emergency Grants are restricted to artists who are currently living in the United States or U.S. territories and have a U.S. Tax ID Number (SSN, EIN, ITIN).